swoops/eval_villain/README.md

 Get it from: https://addons.mozilla.org/en-US/firefox/addon/eval-villain/

-Alternativly, you can load it temporarily in debug mode.
+Alternatively, you can load it temporarily in debug mode.
 Clone the repo locally.
 Then go to "about:debugging" in Firefox.
 Click "Load Temporary Add-on".
 A file browser will appear.
-Select any file in the `src` direcory.
+Select any file in the `src` directory.

 ## Normal use
 Turn it on, open the console `ctrl+shift+i` and browse some sites like normal.